 You have probably already received your 2020 Property Assessment in the mail.
 How does your assessment this year compare to last year?
 Did it decrease or increase?
-According to Okanagan area Deputy Assessor Tracy Wall, “For the Okanagan region, the majority of home owners can expect to see stable values with slight changes from last year.”
+According to Okanagan area Deputy Assessor Tracy Wall, “For the Okanagan region, the majority of homeowners can expect to see stable values with slight changes from last year.”

 Compare To Last Year

-Does It Effect My Taxes?
+Does It Affect My Taxes?

-Tracy Shymko explained “It is important to understand that increases in property assessments do not automatically translate into a corresponding increase in property taxes.”
+Tracy Shymko explained, “It is important to understand that increases in property assessments do not automatically translate into a corresponding increase in property taxes.”
 “As noted on your Assessment Notice, how your assessment changes relative to the average change in your community is what may affect your property taxes.”